ImtiazVision/Microsoft-Power-Point/Notes.md

 When creating a presentation, the main focus should be on designing.
 To produce a good presentation, a creative designer knows how to employ components such as color palettes, animations, tables, and charts.

 To create a scrolling feed, we need to crop the image and size it.
 Then we have to bring the main image to the front.
 Then we do Transitions >>> Morph >>> set time

+Morph transition morphs objects between slides.
+In other words, objects change between slides in a morph transition.